-41. The banks that had a large part of their funds tied up with a single firm or a small handful of firms are often called organ banks.
-It has been pointed out that the lack of diversification of funds made their management risky.
+40 The banks which had a large part of their funds tied up with a single firm or a small handful of firms are often called organ banks.
+It is pointed out that the lack of diversification of funds made their management risky.